Your Writing Muse

 How did you first get involved with playwriting and getting paid for it?

 Right out of college I started working in different theatres in several states with both children and adult groups, and not always, but most of the time writing plays basically “came with the job,” and so I was very fortunate to be able to be paid for my writing skills as well as my directing and producing skills all at once.

 I then really got into playwrighting when I spent five (great) years as the artistic director for The Sheil Park Players in the Wrigleyville area of Chicago where I wrote plays for the children and teen groups and also started writing workshops for adults to develop plays out of it for the adult group.
 Many of those plays went on to be produced in other theatres in Chicago, New York, and even London.
 I was very proud to help other playwrights get their work shown!

 Where do you work and what is your current position?

 For the past seven years, I have run my own writing, editing, and script/writing coaching service called Your Writing Muse from my home office (which started in Los Angeles, but is now in the White Mountains of N.H.).
-In the course of my career since leaving college in 1990, I worked all over the country for seventeen years in all mediums—theatre, film, TV, and book publishing—and based on all of those experiences I am now able to help others with their own writing goals.
+In the course of my career since leaving college, I have worked all over the country for years in all mediums—theatre, film, TV, and book publishing—and based on all of those experiences I am now able to help others with their own writing goals...

 Posted on February 9, 2014, Interview conducted by Alyssa Christensen